 Decreased elastic recoil (eg, the parenchymal destruction that occurs in emphysema)

 With decreased airflow, expiratory times are longer than usual, and air may become trapped in the lungs due to incomplete emptying, thereby increasing lung volumes (eg, TLC, RV).

-Exercise testing may be used to detect exercise-induced bronchoconstriction but is less sensitive than methacholine challenge testing for detecting general airway hyperresponsiveness.
-The patient does a constant level of work on a treadmill or cycle ergometer for 6 to 8 min at an intensity selected to produce a heart rate of 80% of predicted maximum heart rate.
-The FEV1 and FVC are measured before and 5, 15, and 30 min after exercise.
+Exercise testing Exercise Testing The two most common forms of exercise testing used to evaluate pulmonary disorders are the 6-minute walk test Cardiopulmonary exercise testing This simple test measures the maximal distance... read more may be used to detect exercise-induced bronchoconstriction but is less sensitive than methacholine challenge testing for detecting general airway hyperresponsiveness.
+The patient does a constant level of work on a treadmill or cycle ergometer for 6 to 8 minutes at an intensity selected to produce a heart rate of 80% of predicted maximum heart rate.
+The FEV1 and FVC are measured before and 5, 15, and 30 minutes after exercise.
 Exercise-induced bronchospasm reduces FEV1 or FVC ≥ 15% after exercise.

 Restrictive defects are caused by the following: